| |

 |

-Because of that, in the first year we had the
+| The first year we had the

-bike all of our rides had to start from home.
+bike, all of our rides had to start from home.

 Our motivation to get some kind of rack was a